Photo from left to right Kirsten Smith,

 T 01202 589 870

 There are two Big Issue distribution offices in this area, Bournemouth and Portsmouth, with two other magazine distribution points, one within Trinity Day Centre in Winchester and another in Salisbury Alabara day centre.
 The offices have relatively small teams covering a wide area of some 2,424 square miles with over 100 pitches that Big Issue vendors can sell from and both external distribution points are visited regularly during outreach.

-There is a full time Service Broker Liam Fitzmaurice in Bournemouth and a part time Mobile Service Broker Stephen Fatuga covering Dorset and Hampshire as a whole, working alongside a dedicated sales and distribution team.
+We have a full-time Service Broker in Bournemouth and a part time Mobile Service Broker Stephen Fatuga covering Dorset and Hampshire as a whole, working alongside a dedicated sales and distribution team.

 Bournemouth’s distribution office is situated very close to the town centre which at present is holding a large Christmas market; the office is also near to our world renowned seven mile stretch of golden sand including the famous Jurassic coast.